gelmio/oblivious-svelte/oblivious/Oblivious.md

 I melt into a pile and sit back on my haunches.
 *Fine.* It's someone else’s problem now...
 They drag him off; a man to a limb again; face down, again; running, ungraceful and uncaring. *He looks dead.*
-Poor bastards gonna die twice in a day.
+Poor bastard's gonna die twice in a day.
 *I feel sick.*
 ---
 His name is Richard.